LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### The heading in each container has inadequate contrast

 We have again encountered the orange that fails colour contrast every time we encounter it.
-Each "bros" name appears in that orange colour and is text of a "large" size, so must have a minimum contrast of 3:1
+Each "bros" name appears in that orange colour and is text of a "large" size, so must have a minimum contrast of 3:1.

+How to find

 ##### Solution